The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ![](/img/jobs/rpr/rpr_enshroud_opener.png)

 * Soul Sow Pre-pull
-* Harpe at 2 seconds on the countdown
+* Harpe at two seconds on the countdown
 * Shadow of Death > Arcane Circle
 * Soul Slice >> Middle weave Potion (If you can’t at 2 minutes)
 * Soul Slice